 - wrongful death — if the emergency room mistake leads to the death of the patient, additional damages may be obtained in a Florida wrongful death action, including loss of companionship for family members

 Emergency room errors can leave a family with huge financial burdens.
 A patient can face more medical expenses than would have been necessary if he or she was properly treated the first time.
 Additionally, the patient may need to spend more time away from work.
 After a Fort Lauderdale-area emergency room error, the lawyers at Wolf & Pravato can help you to fight for the justice that the law affords you.

-To learn more about how to make a successful Fort Lauderdale emergency room malpractice claim, contact a Fort Lauderdale malpractice attorney at Wolf & Pravato – 1-954-633-8270.
+To learn more about how to make a successful Fort Lauderdale emergency room malpractice claim, contact a Fort Lauderdale malpractice attorney at the law office of Wolf & Pravato – 1-954-633-8270.

 We help the victims of other practice areas: